-The financial instruments included in these financial statements principally include cash and bank balance, investments carried at FVPL, investments carried at amortized cost, management fees payable, and other accrued expenses.
+The financial instruments included in these financial statements principally include cash bank balances, investments carried at amortized cost, Management fees payable, other accrued expenses and redemption payable.
 The recognition methods adopted are disclosed in the individual policy statements associated with each item.